Program Details

 We provide space for a Semester Abroad by lightening the course load during junior year; students sign up for one honors course in either the fall or spring.
 Many current students have taken advantage of this opportunity to go abroad.

 Your incoming credits are valuable and represent a great deal of hard work on your part!
 Transfer credits can often be applied to the honors program science and math requirements, as well as contributing to elective requirements and major coursework.
-Starting with fall 2021, we will also be able to offer a three-year honors route to incoming students.
+We offer a three-year honors route to incoming students to accommodate transfers and early graduates.

 Honors replaces general education coursework and does not affect your ability to major in a field of your choice.
 In fact, honors students major in almost every field of study on campus!
 Looking around the seminar table, you could find engineering, biology, computer science and English majors all represented.
 While many of our engineering majors graduate in four years, some choose to spread their degree over five years for a lighter load.